 When flying with large dogs, it’s a good idea to contact your airline’s customer service to know more about any restrictions they may have, as well as how they classify and measure your dog’s weight.
 For instance, some airlines like American Airlines and Hawaiian Air measure the combined weight of the dog and the kennel (with weight limits of 100 and 70 pounds, respectively).

-How safe is it to fly my dog?
+How Safe is it to Fly my Dog?

 Overall, flying is safe, especially for smaller dogs that can fit in a carrier that can be stowed in the cabin, so the owner can check on them frequently.